projectbarbel/barbelhisto-core/README.md

 # Who needs barbelhisto?

-Whe you use barbelhisto to store an read data you can find answers to these questions:
+When you use barbelhisto to store and read data you can find answers to these questions:

+- What changes to domain objects were stored the last two weeks?
-- What was the effective state of my domain objects two weeks ago?
+- When will the state of domain objects become effective?
 - What will be the effective state of my domain objects in two weeks?
-- When were the changes to domain objects stored in the system?

 Even more complicated: